mrtztg/k8s-notes/README.md

 - To find out whether the ETCD of a node is Stacked (inside the node itself) or an external ETCD, check with 2 methods:
   - Check, `etcd` Pod exist in Pods list alongside other kube Pods.
 If exists, ETCD is most likely Stacked If exists, ETCD is most likely Stacked
+  - Check if there are static Pod definitions for other components (like kube-scheduler) in `/etc/kubernetes/manifests/`, but not for ETCD.
   - Run `k describe -n kube-system pod kube-api-server...` and look at `--etcd-servers`.
 If the IP was local IP (127.0.0.1:xxxx), then it's Stacked ETCD.
+If it's not local, then it's external ETCD, that that IP is IP of that external ETCD server.

+- If you're in a machine that has standalone ETCD (without kubernetes) and want to see ETCD description, run `ps -ef | grep -i etcd` or `ps -aux | grep -i etcd`
+- If we want to know how many nodes are part of a etcd-cluster, run `ETCDCTL_API=3 etcdctl member list --endpoints={endpointUrl} --cert={certFile} --key={keyFile} --cacert={caCertFile}`.
+Now, count the result lines.

 ### Kube-apiserver